amukul82/learning_modules/clean code/README.md

 * Use pronounceable names
   * Avoid <i>DtaRecrd</i>, use <i>DataRecord</i>.
 * Use searchable names
-  * Avoid simgle letter names and numeric constants as they are not east to locate in a body of text.
+  * Avoid single letter names and numeric constants as they are not east to locate in a body of text.
   * The length of a variable should correspond to the size of its scope.
+ * Class names and Method names
+  * Class and objects should have noun or noun phrase names (eg. Customer, Account).
+A class name should not be a verb.
+  * Methods should have verb or verb phrase names.
+  Note: In java, accessors , mutators and predicates should be named for their value and prefixed with <i>get</i>, <i>set</i> and <i>is</i> according to javabean standard.
+ * Add meaningful context to variable, method and class names.
+Avoid using prefixes for context(Eg. customerFirstName).